mahendrapaipuri/ceems/website/docs/deployments/guide.md

 EOF
 ```

-Similarly for Openstack compute nodes, a basic runtime configuration would be as follows:
+Similarly for OpenStack compute nodes, a basic runtime configuration would be as follows:

 ```bash
 whoami